 Individuals who make complaints are often concerned that they will be subject to retaliation by the person against whom they complained, or by other individuals.
 ASU policy ACD 401 prohibits retaliation against anyone who makes a good faith complaint under ASU’s nondiscrimination policies.
 The policy also prohibits retaliation against anyone who participated in the university’s investigation process.
 If you believe you have been retaliated against, you should immediately contact the investigator assigned to your case or you may contact the Title IX Coordinator.

 Anyone who witnesses inappropriate comments or conduct that may be sexual harassment, is strongly encouraged to contact Title IX Coordinator, the Office of Equity and Inclusion, or if the student is the accused, the Office of Student Rights and Responsibilities.
 Under ASU’s policy ACD 401, all forms of harassment should be reported immediately.

 If accused, you will have the opportunity to speak with the investigator.
 If there is evidence to establish that you have been falsely accused, that will be considered in the investigation, and the investigator’s analysis of the evidence will be provided in a written report upon completion of the investigation.

 Yes.
-ASU has many educational programs in place such as ASU Stop Abuse; Crime Prevention Tips; Health Relationships, If Someone You Know Has Experienced Sexual Violence, etc.
+ASU has many educational programs in place such as Crime Prevention Tips, Community of Care, Consent and Respect, Healthy Relationships, the Sun Devil Support Network, etc.

 No. Under the law, students and staff who are victims or survivors of sexual and interpersonal violence receive the same rights under Title IX of the 1972 Education Amendments (Title IX) and the Violence Against Women Act (VAWA), regardless of immigration and visa status.
 Information about available on-campus medical and counseling resources and the student conduct process may be found at https://sexualviolenceprevention.asu.edu/.
 ASU will not retaliate against you or treat you differently on the basis of reporting.